Social (Pragmatic) Communication Disorder

 Difficulty with Perspective-Taking

-Social (Pragmatic) Communication Disorder can impact a person's various aspects of life, such as school, work, and relationships.
-Children with Social (Pragmatic) Communication Disorder may face problems while interacting with peers, which can lead them to social isolation.
 Adults with Social (Pragmatic) Communication Disorder may face challenges in the workplace, where communication is vital and can affect work performance.
-It is essential to recognize and address early to enhance effective communication and lead a fulfilling life.
+It is essential to recognize and address Social (Pragmatic) Communication Disorder early to achieve effective communication and lead a fulfilling life.

-Risk Factors for Social (Pragmatic) Communication Disorder
+Causes and Risk Factors of Social (Pragmatic) Communication Disorder

 While the exact cause is not fully understood, various risk factors can play a role in the development of Social (Pragmatic) Communication Disorder.

-Neurodevelopmental Factors, Social (Pragmatic) Communication Disorder may be associated with abnormalities in brain development which may affect language and social communication.
+Neurodevelopmental Factors, Social (Pragmatic) Communication Disorder may be associated with abnormalities in brain development, which may affect language and social communication.
 Traumatic brain injury may contribute to an increased risk of developing social (pragmatic) communication disorder.

 Note: Not all of these risk factors can lead to the development of SPCD, but they may increase the risk of developing Social (Pragmatic) Communication Disorder.

-Management of Social (Pragmatic) Communication Disorder
+Treatment of Social (Pragmatic) Communication Disorder

 Speech and Language Therapy